Notices

 34 C.F.R.
 Part 106; Board Policy 2266

-The Board of the Plymouth Joint School District does not discriminate on the basis of sex and prohibits sex discrimination in any education program or activity that it operates, as required by Title IX and its regulations, including in admission and employment.
+The Plymouth Joint School District does not unlawfully discriminate on the basis of sex in any education program or activity that it operates, including in admission and employment, as required by Title IX and Part 106 of Title 34 of the Code of Federal Regulations.

-Inquiries about Title IX may be referred to the District’s Title IX Coordinator, the U.S. Department of Education’s Office for Civil Rights (“OCR”), or both.
+Inquiries about Title IX and Part 106 may be referred to the District’s Title IX Coordinator, to the Assistant Secretary of the U.S. Department of Education, or both.

 The District’s Title IX Coordinators are: